 The spliceosome is assembled on site for each splicing event.
 To achieve this, snRNPs and other helper proteins are successively assembled on each pre-mRNA intron.
-Each of these five RNA-protein particles performs specific tasks.
+Each of these five RNAprotein particles performs specific tasks.
 Thus, for example, the beginning and end of an intron must be recognized and brought closer to each other in order to immediately splice out the intron and couple the two exons originally separated by the intron.
 The molecular "scissors", which excise the intron, are successively activated during this process.
 In the course of splicing a brisk coming and going of snRNAs and proteins occurs; the timing of these molecular exchanges is exactly controlled.
 Presumably, this complex procedure ensures the exact excision of an intron and hence error-free assembly instructions for each protein.

 Our objective is to record the dramatic structural dynamics of the spliceosome to generate a movie of the splicing process.
 Concomitantly, we would like to understand how the spliceosome's molecular scissors - its catalytic center - are assembled and would like to observe the scissors' action during the excision of an intron.
-To achieve this, we have stopped the spliceosome at different operational steps, isolated it in these states, and analyzed its components.
+To achieve this, we have stopped the spliceosome at differintron.
+To achieve this, we have stopped the spliceosome at differ-